ymilkessa/huddlers-js/README.md

 ## Description

-A simple interface for the Huddlers API for Nostr.
+A simple interface for the Huddlers Caching API for Nostr.

 ## Installation